Para la mejor vista de nuestra página web, use su dispositivo en forma horizontal.

 5. As One Planet

-Projects range from the analytic to the conceptual, the experimental, the tested and proven, and the widely deployed.
+Projects range from the analytic to the conceptual, the experimental, the tested and proven, to the widely deployed.
+Each of these is in turn addressed through a series of themes and each one is housed in individual rooms of the Biennale buildings and grounds.

 The grounds of Forte Marghera will feature projects devoted to children’s play, by five architects and an architectural photographer under the subtheme: “How Will We Play Together?”.